wenyuchen17/Chomper/README.md

 Food ordering web application.
 Worked in a team of 6.
-Details of the project could be found in my profile -> Organiztions -> Team-7C
+Details of the project could also be found in my profile -> Organiztions -> Team-7C